Guides for SE student projects »

 2. When you save the file, the live preview will update to reflect the new contents (after a few seconds).

-While live preview can pick up most changes, it may not be able to pick up certain changes (e.g., changes to files in the _markbind folder or changes to nunjucks macros).
+While live preview can pick up most changes, it may miss certain ones (e.g., changes to files in the _markbind folder or changes to nunjucks macros).
 Furthermore, some syntax errors in your code can cause the live preview to crash.
 In those cases, just stop the server (Ctrl+C on Windows) and start it again.

 Automating PR previews, deployments